kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 ## Add Controller to Cluster

 !!!note "Use Fargate"
-    If you want to run it in Fargate, use a Helm that does not depend on cert-manager.
+    If you want to run it in Fargate, use Helm that does not depend on cert-manager.

 === "Via Helm"